 \section{Introduction}

-It is well known (due to Shafarevich \cite{Sha}) that the number of isomorphism classes of elliptic curves over a given number field that have good reduction outside a finite set of primes is finite.
-The online tables by Cremona \cite{C} exhibit all elliptic curves over the rationals of conductors up to $500000$, together with much additional information (torsion subgroup, rank, etc).
-Let us mention that the paper by Cremona and Lingham \cite{CL} gives an explicit algorithm for finding all the elliptic curves over a number field with good reduction outside a given finite set of (nonarchimedean) primes.
+A well known result of Shafarevich \cite{Sha} states that the number of isomorphism classes of elliptic curves over a given number field that have good reduction outside a finite set of primes is finite.
+The online tables by Cremona \cite{C} exhibit all elliptic curves over the rational field of conductors up to $500000$, together with additional arithmetic data such as the torsion subgroup and the Mordell-Weil rank.
+In \cite{CL}, Cremona and Lingham give an explicit algorithm to find all elliptic curves over a number field with good reduction outside a given finite set of primes.

-We stress that all general results concerning classification of elliptic curves over $\mathbb Q$ concern mostly the case of good reduction outside the set $S$ consisting of at most two primes.
-In what follows we give short overview of known results.
+We remark that all results concerning explicit classifications of elliptic curves over $\mathbb Q$ with bad reduction outside a finite set of primes $S$ target the case when $S$ consists of at most two primes.
+In what follows we give short overview of such known results.
 Such elliptic curves were completely classified when $S=\{2\}$ by Ogg \cite{Og}, and when $S=\{3\}$ by Hadano \cite{Ha}.
 Setzer \cite{Set} classified all elliptic curves with prime conductor and a rational point of order $2$.
-Ivorra \cite{Iv} classified elliptic curves over $\mathbb Q$ of conductor $2^kp$ ($p$ odd prime) with a rational point of order $2$.
+Ivorra \cite{Iv} classified elliptic curves over $\mathbb Q$ of conductor $2^kp$, where $p$ is an odd prime, with a rational point of order $2$.
 Bennett, Vatsal and Yazdani \cite{BVY} classified all elliptic curves over $\mathbb Q$ with a rational $3$-torsion point and good reduction outside the set $\{3,p\}$, for a fixed prime $p$.
-Let us also mention the papers by Howe \cite{Ho}, Sadek \cite{Sa} and D\k{a}browski-J\k{e}drzejak \cite{DJ} concerning classification of elliptic curves over $\mathbb Q$ with good reduction outside two distinct primes and with a rational point of fixed order $\geq 4$.
-The very recent preprint by Best and Matschke \cite{BM} presents a database of elliptic curves with good reduction outside the first six primes.
+Furthermore, Howe \cite{Ho}, Sadek \cite{Sa} and D\k{a}browski-J\k{e}drzejak \cite{DJ} studied the classification of elliptic curves over $\mathbb Q$ with good reduction outside two distinct primes and with a rational point of fixed order $\geq 4$.
+In addition, Best and Matschke \cite{BM} presented a database of elliptic curves with good reduction outside the first six primes.